Constraining FRB Microstructure with Polarised Shot Noise: MODELLING DYNAMIC SPECTRA

 \section{MODELLING DYNAMIC SPECTRA}

-Following the idea that all FRBs intrinsically have multiple components~\citep{2025arXiv250517497S}, we model the dynamic spectra of FRBs as a superposition of Gaussian microshots~\citep[polarised shot noise;][]{1976ApJ...210..780C} using \texttt{FIRES}.
+Following the idea that all FRBs intrinsically have multiple components~\citep{2025arXiv250517497S}, we model the dynamic spectra of FRBs as a superposition of Gaussian microshots with different PAs~\citep[][]{1976ApJ...210..780C} using \texttt{FIRES}.
 Each microshot is defined by its amplitude, time of arrival (TOA), width, PA, and polarisation fractions, with the latter specifying that each microshot is partially elliptically polarised.
+For our initial model, we assume that each microshot has a Gaussian intensity profile with a peak amplitude sampled from a power law distribution, consistent with Crab GP energetics~\citep[e.g.,][]{2019MNRAS.490L..12B}.
+In principle, a degeneracy exists between the number of shots and their amplitudes: an alternative model could instead assume a constant number of shots whose amplitudes vary to reproduce the envelope.
+The amplitude distribution of Crab nanoshots does seem consistent with a power law~\citep[e.g., Figure 8 from][]{2016ApJ...833...47H}, however, this has not yet been quantitatively constrained (see~\ref{subsec: amp dist} for a comparison of amplitude distribution power laws).

-For our initial model, we assume that each microshot has a Gaussian intensity profile with a constant peak and that their TOAs are distributed normally, and we ignore frequency dependence in intrinsic power.
-Each microshot has its full-width half-maximum (FWHM) sampled from a uniform distribution, its PA sampled from a normal distribution, and all other parameters are fixed.
-The microshots are then scattered by convolution with a thin–screen scattering response, diffractive interstellar scintillation (DISS) is applied as a multiplicative gain field, and noise is added to create realistic FRB dynamic spectra. \texttt{FIRES} can apply Faraday rotation and PA trends, however, we do not use them here.
+We further assume that their TOAs are distributed normally, and we ignore frequency dependence in intrinsic power.
+Given the high linear polarisation of FRBs and commonly assumed neutron star magnetospheric emission models~\citep[e.g,][]{2018MNRAS.477.2470L}, we adopt a picture in which the emitting magnetic field is predominantly ordered with only small perturbations.
+We therefore sample microshot PAs from a normal distribution.
+Each microshot has its full-width half-maximum (FWHM) sampled from a uniform distribution, and all other parameters are fixed.
+The microshots are then scattered by convolution with a thin-screen scattering response, diffractive interstellar scintillation (DISS) is applied as a multiplicative gain field, and noise is added to create realistic FRB dynamic spectra. \texttt{FIRES} can apply Faraday rotation and PA trends, however, we do not use them here.
 The list of parameters used in the model are presented in Table~\ref{tab:params}.

 The Stokes I dynamic spectrum, comprised of $N$ microshots in time $t$ (ms) and frequency $\nu$ (MHz), is